 What is all this?

-Then, Healy's musical The Gringo was selected to headline the St. Lou Fringe Festival in the summer of 2018.
-After becoming the best selling show in festival history, Colin and his friend Bradley Rohlf decided to try out this theatre thing... and in 2019 they established a new theatre company -- Fly North Theatricals.
+Then, The Gringo was selected to headline the St. Lou Fringe Festival in the summer of 2018.
+Colin and his friend Bradley Rohlf found themselves in need of a production company.
+So, after becoming the best selling show in festival history, Healy and Rohlf went on established a new non-profit theatre company -- Fly North Theatricals -- in 2019.

 Colin is a dog-owner based in the city of St. Louis who is also a composer, music director, and the artistic director of Fly North Theatricals.
 Starting at age 15, as a touring singer/songwriter with South Florida-based rock band The Republik, Colin's work as a recording artist spans four full-length studio albums -- three as a performer (Last Chance Planet, 2006, The Unexpected Answer, 2010, We Are The Wild Things, 2012), and one as a producer (The Gringo: Original St. Louis Cast Album, 2017).
 2012's We Are The Wild Things, was recorded at the legendary Stratosphere Studios in New York and was produced by Brian Viglione of The Dresden Dolls.
 Healy's body of studio work has been recognized by Billboard, College Music Journal and has received radio play nationwide.
-His work as a composer includes five original musicals (Anthem, 2011, Translation, 2015, Forgottonia, 2018, The Gringo, 2018, Madam, 2019) having seen production at the educational, community, and professional levels with 2018's production of The Gringo headlining at St. Lou Fringe becoming the best selling show in that festival's history.
-He currently directs the Adagio Music Company at the Center of Creative Arts (COCA) and serves as the resident music director at East Central College.
+His work as a composer includes five original musicals (Anthem, 2011, Translation, 2015, Forgottonia, 2018, The Gringo, 2018, Madam, 2019/20) having seen production at the educational, community, and professional levels with the debut production of The Gringo headlining the 2018 St. Lou Fringe and becoming the best selling show in that festival's history.
+He currently directs the Adagio Music Company at the Center of Creative Arts (COCA).

 Bradley Rohlf - Managing Director